The Tour Championship

 In other words over that ten year period only 4 players ranked in the top 5 in the Fedex Cup standings going in to the week went on to win the Tour Championship.

 Furthermore during this ten year period not one single player ranked 1st in the Fedex Cup standings going in to the week has won the Tour Championship.

-Now and perhaps more pertinently lets take a look at how the last two years events have played out under the new system.
+Now and perhaps more pertinently let’s take a look at how the last four years events have played out under the new system.

-Below I have listed the top five finishers from 2019 & 2020 along with their ‘starting scores’ going in to the week and then underneath these I have listed the final top ten players and their scores from the week, which include their starting totals.
+Below I have listed the top five finishers from 2019, 2020 & 2021 along with their ‘starting scores’ going in to the week.

 1 R McIlroy -18 [-5]

 2 X Schauffele - 14 [-4]

 1 D Johnson -21 [-10]